joseph-w-valdez/mortal-klimate/README.md

 -Location Services: The app uses location services to determine the user's current location, providing accurate weather information.

 -Weather API: It fetches weather data from a weather API, ensuring real-time and up-to-date weather information.

--GraphQL: GraphQL is employed to efficiently query and retrieve specific weather data needed for the app's functionality.

--Chart.js Integration: The app uses Chart.js to visually represent weather data through interactive and informative charts.